Syi-I/FlatLights-Wiki/en_us/Curio-Mechanics.md

 _An example of a rare tier Light Cube and its tooltip_

 ## Obtaining
 Every curio has a chance to generate in the chests of basically any generated structure, such as but not limited to basic dungeons, strongholds, or desert temples.
+Curios cannot be found in abandoned mineshafts.
 The chance of finding any one of the curios is equal, so finding one complete set may be difficult.
 Each chest has a chance of generating 1-3 curios.

 | Total Curios | Drop Chance |
 |:------------:|:-----------:|